Bruce Brown NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- On defense the Cavaliers allowed 106.9 points per game last year, best in the league.
+- On defense the Cavaliers gave up 106.9 points per contest last season, best in the league.

-- In terms of rebounds, the Cavaliers were second in the NBA last season, allowing 41.2 per game.
+- The Cavaliers gave up 41.2 rebounds on average last season, second in the league.

-- The Cavaliers gave up 23 assists per game last season (best in the league).
+- The Cavaliers conceded 23 assists per game last season (best in the NBA).

-- The Cavaliers were the second-ranked squad in the NBA in terms of allowing three-pointers last season, conceding 11.3 makes per game.
+- Looking at three-point defense, the Cavaliers were ranked second in the league last season, giving up 11.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!